Strumenta/StarLasu/Writerside/topics/StarlasuOverview.md

 ## Origin of the Starlasu Method
 The Starlasu method originated from Strumenta’s commitment to simplifying and standardizing language engineering.
-Drawing on experience with diverse projects, we distilled common patterns into reusable principles and libraries.

-## Validation of the Starlasu Method
-The method has been validated through extensive real-world applications, including:
-1. **Designing Domain-Specific Languages (DSLs)**: Tailored languages for specific domains with accompanying editors and execution engines.
-2. **Building Transpilers**: Applications that translate code from one language to another.
-3. **Creating Parsers**: Tools that generate ASTs for code analysis, documentation generation, or as the initial step of transpilers.

-## Libraries Supporting the Starlasu Method
-Starlasu is supported by a family of libraries, each optimized for different platforms:
-- **Kolasu**: For the JVM (Java, Kotlin), expanding to Node.js and browser environments in version 1.6.
-- **Tylasu**: For Node.js and browser environments.
-- **Pylasu**: For Python.
-- **Sharplasu**: For .NET.
+In other words, we were not particularly keen reinventing the wheel and doing the same mistakes over and over, so we wanted to capture what we learned in one-hundred or so language engineering projects to overcome the typical pitfalls, get a design that was extensible, and that permitted to get where we want as fast and uneventfully as possible.

+To achieve that we distilled common patterns into reusable principles and libraries.
+These ideas have been influenced by the background of each of us, and draw on experience from the Eclipse Modeling Framework community, Model Driven Engineering, Projectional Editing and the work of giants in the community such as Markus Völter, Meinte Boersma, Jos Warmer, Sascha Lißon and others.

 These libraries share a common architecture, enabling cross-platform development and consistent tooling.